 Sugar and Spice Candied Nuts

-- 2 pounds nuts any kind, I prefer mixed
+- 2 pounds nuts any variety

 - 2 large egg whites room temperature

 - 1 1/3 cup granulated sugar

 - 1 teaspoon cayenne pepper see note

 - Pre-heat oven to 300 degrees.

 - Add nuts to large bowl.